-Vegetable stew recipe with step by step photos.
-This veg stew is easy to make lightly spiced, delicate and aromatic stew made with mixed vegetables, coconut milk and spices.
-A popular stew from the Kerala cuisine.
-Gluten-free and vegan.
+Vegetable Stew recipe with step by step photos.
+This veg stew is easy to make, lightly spiced, delicate and fragrant stew made with a bevy of mixed vegetables, creamy coconut milk and aromatic spices.
+A popular stew recipe from the Kerala cuisine suitable for both vegetarians and vegans alike.

 On some days when I don’t make dosa, I end up making our favorite breakfast appam and Kerala style vegetable stew.

 Usually I always have carrots, beans, potatoes and peas at home.
 So these veggies end up being in the veg stew.
 When I have to make the stew, I prepare coconut milk a day before and keep in the fridge.